darshan45672/SWE/backend/README.md

-# SWE Project Management API
+# Koddera API

-A Node.js TypeScript backend API for the SWE Project Management application using Prisma ORM and PostgreSQL.
+A Node.js TypeScript backend API for the Koddera application using Prisma ORM and PostgreSQL.

 ## 🚀 Features